guenchi/Darkart/manual/python.md

 Library `(darkart py ffi)`

-This file contain the base interface to Python.
+This file contains the underlying interface to Python.
+Usually you won't use it.

 ### Interpreter